 The story of Sunbury is incredibly intriguing.
 Once a bustling Coastal Georgia port, today it’s a literal ghost town!

-This prosperous settlement was founded in 1758 and sported many city streets, town squares and grand homes.
-Ships frequented often from all over the world.
+This prosperous settlement was founded in 1758 and sported many city streets, town squares, and grand homes.
+Ships are frequented often from all over the world.